microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/MicrosoftPowerBIMgmt.Data.md

 Returns a list of Power BI dataflows.

 ### [Get-PowerBIDataflowDatasource](Get-PowerBIDataflowDatasource.md)
-Returns a list of Power BI data sources for a Dataflow.
+Returns a list of Power BI datasources for the given Dataflow.

 ### [Get-PowerBIDataset](Get-PowerBIDataset.md)
 Returns a list of Power BI datasets.